ENSpunks/Timeland/Causal Relativity 2.0.md

 **Causal Geometry** uses a visually  framework of overlapping spheres called Casual Spheres which create geometric causality in 3D space without time for any body or n-body relative.

-- **Mass Cores**: Represent mass and its effects.
-- **Light Shells**: Represent light propagation and its effects.
-- **Gravity Shells**: Represent and its gravitational effects.
+#### **Mass Cores**

+Mass cores represent mass in space, including its quantized properties.

+#### **Light Shells**

+Light shells represent light propagation outward at c relative to mass, including its quantized nature.

+#### **Gravity Shells**

+Gravity shells represent gravity, or 3D space curvature without a time dimension, and its propagation outward at c relatice to mass curvature.

-These spheres overlap to form a natural causal geometry in space without time consistent with relativistic effects.
+These spheres overlap to form an intrisic causal geometry in 3D space consistent with relativity.

 ---